-8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to Hashimoto thyroiditis in the Government Notices Gazette of 5 January 2021, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
+- 8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to atrial fibrillation and atrial flutter in the Government Notices Gazette of 2 November 2021, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
-One submission was received for consideration by the Authority in relation to the investigation.
+A submissions was received for consideration by the Authority in relation to the investigation.
+That submission related to receiving treatment with oral steroids.
+That submission was considered by the Authority. - 9.
+On 23 August 2022, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
+This letter emphasised the deletion of a factor relating to; 'experiencing a powerful, non-penetrating blow to the chest, resulting in injury warranting medical attention, within the one month before the clinical onset/ worsening of atrial fibrillation or atrial flutter;' The Authority provided an opportunity to the organisations to make representations in relation to the proposed Instrument prior to its determination.
+No submissions were received for consideration by the Authority.
+No changes were made to the proposed Instrument following this consultation process.